timeplus-io/docs/docs/stream-query.md

 By default, Timeplus’s query behavior is different from traditional SQL which answers the question of what had happened.
 Instead, Timeplus’ query tries to answer the question of what is happening now in real-time and continuously updates the answer when new events enter the system.

 Timeplus query is running on an unbounded stream.
-In the most of the cases, the query won't stop unless the user cancels it.
+In most of the cases, the query won't stop unless the user cancels it.
 For example, the following query will return all the events in the stream that enter the Timeplus system in real-time after the query is executed.
 Each new event will trigger a new query result.
 And this query won't stop unless the user cancels the query.

 ```sql
 select * from my_stream
 ```

 The unbounded query can be converted to a bounded query by applying the function [table()](functions#table), when the user wants to ask the question about what has happened like the traditional SQL.
 The table() function could be used to decorate the stream.
 For example, the following query will return all the events that have already existed in the stream at the moment of the query execution.
-The query will terminate once all results have been returned to the user and it won't wait for new event coming.
+The query will terminate once all results have been returned to the user and it won't wait for a new event coming.

 ```sql
 select * from table(my_stream)